Balladebits/Balladebits/README.md

 - Minor (Unless friends or +17)
 - Aromantic (Don't hate them but as a cuddler i don't want to make them uncomfy)
 - Vegan
+- Anger Issues (Idk how to deal with it,so avoid me)

 I Don't follow the basic DNI criteria